Last updated in October 2018

 Sarajevo’s multicultural history

 Sarajevo’s long and fascinating history of cultural and religious diversity is clearly visible.
-Someone told me Sarajevo is like an onion with layers that represent different era’s in the city’s history.
+Someone told me Sarajevo is like an onion with layers that represent different era’s in the city’s history and I realized how true this is.

 The heart of the city is the old town where you travel back to the Ottoman times.
 Then surrounding the old town is the beautiful architecture from the Austro-Hungarian empire and on the outskirts of the city the sober flats of Tito’s communist rule.